YDD9/YDD9-YDD9.github.io/_posts/2016-12-15-Python-Practice.markdown

 (?=USD) place your start point at the beginning of |USD, the search pattern put before or after itself, behavior is different.
 (?<=USD) place your start point at the end of USD|, and then start to match, the search pattern put before or after itself, behavior is different
-check this https://regex101.com/ with example 'USD100'
+check this https://regex101.com/ with example '100USD10' with r'100(?=USD)' get the number 100 before dollar; with r'(?<=USD)10' get the number 10 after USD.

 ## Execute cmd command with subprocess <a name='subprocess'></a>